shrilaxmihegde/Product_Sales_Analysis/README.md

 ***Data Sources*** :

-Data used in this project is from  https://data.world/dataman-udit/us-regional-sales-data.
+Data used in this project is from  https://data.world/dataman-udit/us-regional-sales-data , which is available for public.
 This data set is a normalized in nature and contains 6 different csv files.
+Dataset is about a US based fictious company's product sales from May 2018 to Dec 2020.

 1. customer_data.csv
 2. products_sheet.csv